propilideno/terraform-provider-azurerm/website/docs/d/storage_account_blob_container_sas.html.markdown

 * `ip_address` - (Optional) Single IPv4 address or range (connected with a dash) of IPv4 addresses.

+* `access_policy_name` - (Optional) A unique value up to 64 characters in length that correlates to an access policy specified for the container, queue, or table.

 * `start` - The starting time and date of validity of this SAS.
 Must be a valid ISO-8601 format time/date string.

 * `expiry` - The expiration time and date of this SAS.
 Must be a valid ISO-8601 format time/date string.